-Bob Gellatly is a retired software consultant in Newton Falls, Ohio.
+Bob Gellatly was a retired software consultant in Newton Falls, Ohio.
 He shared his story with us in August 2017; he died in March 2018.

 When I got my cancer diagnosis several months ago, I was told I had two options: to do nothing and live another one to six months or to undergo aggressive chemotherapy and radiation treatment, which may extend my life for an additional three to six months.

 I had seen my brother undergo chemotherapy when he had pancreatic cancer.
 He died last spring, a year after his diagnosis.
 I was aware of all of the ramifications of chemo, the trials and tribulations my brother went through.
 So when my oncologists said to me, you have two options, but they both lead to the same place, I decided to ride it out: no chemo, no radiation, just palliative care.

 I wouldn’t say I’m coping; that’s not how I see it.
 I think it’s really a matter of acceptance.
 I know what’s going on, I know that these are my options, I know what my brother went through.
 Early on in my diagnosis, I said, OK, I accept everything.
 What more can you do?